Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

-These differences across all the value functions in our original CHNS analysis could truly be this small in magnitude.
-However, it is important to note that these models only consider a small subset of factors that could impact how changes in physical activity can impact hypertension.
-Hypertension is complex, resulting from an interplay between individual behavior, environment, and additional factors like metabolism and genetics.
-These factors might help provide additional important insight and better identify underlying heterogeneity in the impact of physical activity on hypertension not captured in our original analysis.
-Therefore, we wanted to investigate our method’s performance in the presence of prescriptive treatment effect interaction, which corresponds to these additional factors, or combinations of these additional factors with our existing factors, that explain more of the variation in how an individual’s hypertension risk would be impacted by changes in physical activity.
-Therefore, an additional analysis was carried out on simulated datasets with modified prescriptive treatment effect interaction terms.
+In Section 4.1, our method did not detect a significant difference between the two treatment rules under comparison.
+This finding prompted the question of whether the null result was attributable to limitations of the method when applied to real-world data, or if the true difference was indeed minimal.
+To address this issue, we conducted an augmented analysis to evaluate our method's performance in scenarios where a true difference between the treatment rules is present.
+It is important to note that the models in Section 4.1 considered only a limited set of factors influencing the effect of physical activity on hypertension.
+Given the complexity of hypertension—arising from the interplay of individual behavior, environmental influences, and additional factors such as metabolism and genetics—incorporating these variables could reveal important insights and better identify the underlying heterogeneity in the impact of physical activity on hypertension.
+Consequently, we examined our method’s performance in the presence of prescriptive treatment effect interactions that account for these additional factors, or their combinations with our existing factors, which may explain more of the variation in individual hypertension risk.
+An additional analysis was therefore conducted using simulated datasets with modified prescriptive treatment effect interaction terms.

-The outcome variables in these data sets were generated by the fitted Q-learning outcome regression model with the treatment effect interaction terms (excluding the treatment main effect term) multiplied by a factor of $\delta \geq 1$.
-We investigate three options of $\delta$ for this analysis: $\delta=1$, $\delta=2$, and $\delta=10$, representing the estimated original, double, and tenfold treatment effect, respectively.
-In each analysis, hypertension outcomes are replaced by generated outcomes from the modified Q-learning outcome regression model.
-This augmented analysis examines our method's performance when the outcome generative process is known and how the performance varies as the true prescriptive treatment effect enlarges.